sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/introduction.md

 The **SidecarTridge Keyboard Emulator** is a hardware device that emulates the original Atari ST IKBD keyboard controller, allowing modern input devices to be used with Atari ST-family computers while maintaining full compatibility with software that expects standard IKBD behavior.

-Unlike simple keyboard adapters that translate key presses, the SidecarTridge Keyboard Emulator reproduces the behavior of the HD6301-based IKBD microcontroller used in the Atari ST, STe, Mega ST, Mega STe, and TT.
+Unlike simple keyboard adapters that translate key presses, the SidecarTridge Keyboard Emulator reproduces the behavior of the HD6301-based IKBD microcontroller used in the Atari ST, STE, Mega ST, Mega STE, and TT.
 Because the host computer communicates with a real controller implementation, the system behaves as if an original Atari keyboard were connected.

 This section introduces the project and explains how the emulator fits into Atari keyboard and input device setups.